MBARI

 Better control and understanding

-The redesigned interface enabled both novice volunteers and experienced engineers and scientists to effectively control the LRAUVs.
+The redesigned interface enabled both novice volunteers and experienced engineers to effectively control the LRAUVs.
 Users particularly valued the intuitive design, with one volunteer stating, “I really like the timeline, map, and status up front and center and it’s neat to have the scheduler listed.”
 The improved design has allowed for more users to contribute to MBARI’s ocean research missions.